The answer to what causes scabies is a small mite (Sarcoptes scabiei)

 human warmth and smell.
 It cannot live more than

 three days without a human host.
-However, it survives up to a 30 days
+However, it survives up to 30 days

 if living on a human.
-The mite lays eggs in the skin, which hatch
+The mite lays eggs just under the skin which hatch

 and grow into adult mites.
 Symptoms could last for months or even

 years.
-Over the counter treatment is available to both kill the mites
+Over the counter and preferable prescription treatments are available to both kill the mites

 and restore skin condition."